Mohammad-Palla/alai-coding-challenge/README.md

+# Implementation Overview

+## Imports and Setup:

+- Import necessary React hooks and components from `@tldraw/tldraw`.
+- Define the `TimelineEvent` interface to structure the timeline events.

+## Component State:

+- Use `useState` to manage `inputText` for the textarea and `editor` for the Tldraw editor instance.

+## Handle Input Change:

+- `handleInputChange` updates `inputText` state when the textarea content changes.

+## Parse Input:

+- `parseInput` function processes the input text to extract timeline events.
+  - Splits input into lines, matches dates, and creates `TimelineEvent` objects.
+  - Removes the year from the description and sorts events by date.

+## Generate Timeline:

+- `generateTimeline` function uses the Tldraw editor to create a visual timeline.
+  - Clears existing shapes, parses input text, and creates shapes for the timeline.
+  - Draws a horizontal line, dots for events, labels, and connecting lines.

+## Render Component:

+- Renders a textarea for input and a button to generate the timeline.
+- Displays the Tldraw editor and sets the editor instance on mount.

 # Alai Coding Challenge: TLDraw Timeline Implementation

 Welcome to the Alai Coding Challenge!
 This project is set up with React, TypeScript, and TLDraw.